 \end{theo}

-In the specific case of dimension these inequalities are well known and redacted for instance by Tricot \cite{tricot1982two} or Falconer \cite{falconer1997techniques,falconer2004fractal}.
-Kloeckner in \cite{kloeckner2012generalization}[Proposition $3.2$] has shown $ \Psi_H X \le \underline \Psi_B X$ with a weaker definition of scaling that corresponds to the result of \cref{ineg cons}.
-For the sake of completeness we will show again this inequality.
+In the specific case of dimension, these inequalities are well known and presented for instance by Tricot \cite{tricot1982two} or Falconer \cite{falconer1997techniques,falconer2004fractal}.
 The proof of this theorem will be done in \cref{comp of scales}.
+The key part is to show that Hausdorff scales and packing scales are well defined quantities.
+Then we will follow the lines of Falconer's proof to show \cref{resultsA}.

-When the metric space $(X,d)$ is endowed with a measure $\mu$, Frostman first studied the relationship between the Hausdorff dimension and the growth of the mass of the small balls.
-This has been intensively studied by Fan \cite{fan2002relationships,fan1994dimensions}, P\"otzelberger \cite{potzelberger1999quantization}, Tamashiro \cite{tamashiro1995dimensions} as local dimension.
-Similarly we introduce local scales that extend the notion of local dimensions of a measure: \begin{definition}[Local scales] Let $ \mu$ be Borel measure on a metric space $(X,d)$ and $ \Psi $ a scaling.
-The \emph{lower and upper scales} of $\mu$ are the functions that map a point $x \in X$ to:

-\end{definition} As in dimension theory, we should not compare the local scales with the scales of $X$ but to the ones of its subsets with positive mass.
-This observation leads to consider the following: \begin{definition}[Hausdorff, packing and box scales of a measure] Let $ \Psi$ be a scaling and $ \mu$ a non-null Borel measure on a metric space $(X,d)$.
-For any $ \Psi_\bullet \in \left\{ \Psi_H, \Psi_P, \underline \Psi_B, \overline \Psi_B \right\}$ we define lower and upper scales of the measure $ \mu$ by:
+The relationship between the dimensions of \((X, d)\) and its measures was first studied by Frostman \cite{frostman1935potentiel}, who used equilibrium states to describe the Hausdorff dimension of the underlying space.
+Conversely, the dimensions of sets can characterize the asymptotic behavior of the mass of small balls of a measure.
+This concept was introduced by Fan as \emph{local dimension} \cite{fan1994dimensions}, leading to seminal studies by Fan, Lau, and Rao \cite{fan2002relationships}, P\"otzelberger \cite{potzelberger1999quantization}, and Tamashiro \cite{tamashiro1995dimensions}.
+Similarly we introduce \emph{local scales} that extend the notion of local dimensions of a measure: \begin{definition}[Local scales] Let $ \mu$ be a Borel measure on a metric space $(X,d)$ and $ \Scl $ a scaling.
+The \emph{lower and upper scales} of $\mu$ are the functions that map a point $x \in X$ to: and \end{definition} As in dimension theory, we should not compare the local scales with the scales of $X$ but to those of its subsets with positive mass.
+This observation leads to considering the following: \begin{definition}[Hausdorff, packing and box scales of a measure] Let $ \Scl$ be a scaling and $ \mu$ a non-null Borel measure on a metric space $(X,d)$.
+For any $ \Scl_\bullet \in \left\{ \Scl_H, \Scl_P, \underline \Scl_B, \overline \Scl_B \right\}$ we define lower and upper scales of the measure $ \mu$ by: